-Research shows that regular OMAD Diet can improve insulin sensitivity and not just reduces insulin levels.
+Research shows that regular OMAD fasting benefits your insulin sensitivity and not just reduces insulin levels.

 Science shows that Intermittent fasting methods can reverse insulin resistance and even type 2 diabetes, which diets alone usually can’t (Halberg et al. 200513).